Maria Sharapova: 2015: Fourth Australian Open final

 She then received a wildcard into Wuhan Open and received a bye into the second round.
 However, she retired in her match against Barbora Strýcová in the 3rd set, citing a left forearm injury.
 She then withdrew from the China Open, where she was the defending champion, to recover in time for the WTA Finals and the Fed Cup final.
-At the WTA Finals, she was drawn into the red group, alongside Simona Halep, Agnieszka Radwańska and Flavia Pennetta.
-She then won all three of her round-robin matches, and achieved 1st position in her group.
+At the WTA Finals, she was drawn into the red group, alongside Simona Halep, Agnieszka Radwańska, and Flavia Pennetta.
+She then won all three of her round-robin matches and achieved 1st position in her group.
 Her win over Pennetta also marked the last match of the Italian's career.
 Sharapova then played the player who finished 2nd in the White Group, Petra Kvitová.
 She lost the match in straight sets, despite having a 5–1 lead in the second set.

 Sharapova then played in the Fed Cup final, winning both of her matches, against Karolína Plíšková and got revenge against Petra Kvitová for her loss in the WTA Finals.
 However, Russia eventually lost 2–3 after falling in a crucial doubles rubber.
-The Russian ended the season as being the world No. 4, despite not playing the US Open Series and missing most of the Fall Asian Hardcourt season.
+The Russian ended the season as the world No. 4, despite not playing the US Open Series and missing most of the Fall Asian Hardcourt season.
 She had a win–loss record of 39–9 and won two titles, reaching the second week in all of the Grand Slams she played.